Cart

 L'eau dans le brassage : l'ingrédient secret d'une bière d'exception

 Water, the diva of brewing, makes up over 90% of your beer.
-Yet it often remains in the shadow of its star cousins, hops and malt.
-An ingredient among others ?
+Yet it often remains in the shadows. other fundamental ingredients : hops and malt.
+One ingredient among others ?
 Not really.
 Its mineral composition and pH play a crucial role in creating an exceptional beer.
-A bit like a discreet but indispensable conductor, water directs the symphony of flavors that plays in your glass.
+Much like a discreet but indispensable conductor, water directs the symphony of flavors that plays out in your glass.
 This mastery of water is one of the secrets that transforms a decent beer into a memorable creation.

 The Science of Water in Craft Brewing